Republican Glenn Youngkin sworn in as Virginia 74th governor

 “Today we stand together on behalf of Virginians who’ve never lost faith, even when they suffered loss.
 Of Virginians who have not stopped dreaming of a better life, even in the midst of trials and tribulation,” he said in front of the historic state Capitol to thousands of enthusiastic spectators.
 “My fellow Virginians, the spirit of Virginia is alive and well.
 And together we will strengthen it.”

-“No matter who you voted for, I pledge to be your advocate, your voice, your governor,” he said,
+“No matter who you voted for, I pledge to be your advocate, your voice, your governor,” said Youngkin, a former private equity executive and newcomer to politics.

 Youngkin’s inaugural speech was part of a weekend of pomp and circumstance as Virginia’s newly elected Republican leaders took office.
 In addition to Youngkin, Attorney General Jason Miyares and Lt.
 Gov. Winsome Earle-Sears were sworn in during an outdoor ceremony.